uptonking/note4yaoo/lib-editor-codemirror-examples.md

   - [Is it possible to include the commenting feature in the Community Edition? _202402](https://github.com/overleaf/overleaf/issues/1193)
     - You can try to develop it by yourself, or purchase server pro.
 Btw, I think commenting feature is not something difficult to imply, the core code is open-source, just need a proxy.
     - 🌵 I created a new branch, which includes only the code for enabling **comments and changes tracking** features.
+  - 🐛未解决: [[Feature Request] Enable to display 4-byte characters in the editor _202406](https://github.com/overleaf/overleaf/issues/1234)
+    - The editor can display basic 3-byte emojis (without some emojis with ligature) (on row 16), but it cannot display any 4-byte emojis (on row 17).
+    - CJK IME shows converting candidates including emoji while inputting, however, the current candidate turns into a "non-compliant" string when those emoji appear as the current candidate.
+It terminates the converting process, thus we cannot select the correct candidate, making it hard to input our languages in the editor.
   - 🍴 forks
   - https://github.com/yu-i-i/overleaf-cep /202408/AGPL
     - extended CE with changes tracking and LDAP authentication